haf/Http.fs/README.md

   * withCookie adds the cookie to the request
   * withAutoFollowRedirectsDisabled turns auto-follow off
   * withBasicAuthentication sets the Authorization header with the username and password encoded
+  * withResponseCharacterEncoding sets the response character encoding

 Integration tests describe submitting the request and handling the response:
-  * _connection keep-alive header is set automatically on the first request, but not subsequent ones
+  * connection keep-alive header is set automatically on the first request, but not subsequent ones
   * createRequest should set everything correctly in the HTTP request
   * getResponseCode should return the http status code for all response types
   * getResponseBody should return the entity body as a string